developmentseed/data-team-workflow/app/posts/s4-highlighted-projects/4-4-0-mapping-roard-taiwan/index.md

 ---
-title: Mapping and Aligning road network in Taiwan based on new Mapbox imagery and Strava
+title: Mapping and aligning road network in Taiwan based on new Mapbox imagery and Strava
 date: 2012-08-23
 layout: post.html
 ---